1005 N. Marion St.

 5. Hearings on petitions for temporary injunctions – relating to the safety of an individual.
 (Beginning April 6, 2020, all violence injunction hearings in Pinellas were to be held in Courtroom One at the County Justice Center in Clearwater).

-6. Petitions by law enforcement agencies for risk-protection orders– where someone allegedly posing a threat to someone else or themselves risks losing temporary custody of their firearms.
+6. Petitions by law enforcement agencies for risk-protection orders– where someone is allegedly posing a threat to someone else or themselves risks losing temporary custody of their firearms.

 7. Hearings on petitions for the appointment of an emergency temporary guardian.